intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 ### Runtime exception if device doesn't support feature

-When the application submits a kernel to a device via one of the the kernel invocation commands (e.g. `parallel_for()`), the runtime must check to see if the kernel uses optional features that are not supported on that device.
+When the application submits a kernel to a device via one of the kernel invocation commands (e.g. `parallel_for()`), the runtime must check if the kernel uses optional features that are not supported on that device.
-If the kernel uses a feature that is not supported, the runtime must throw a synchronous `errc::kernel_not_supported` exception.
+If the kernel uses an unsupported feature, the runtime must throw a synchronous `errc::kernel_not_supported` exception.

 This exception must be thrown in the following circumstances: